 4. Attention is invited to Note 35 of the Ind AS financial statements regarding management's expectations of the company's ability to, at least, meet its obligations over the next 12 months out of its earnings and liquid assets.
-As stated therein, the company's plan for new business have been kept on hold pending completion of stake sale by the Ultimate Holding Company in IL&FS Investment Managers Limited (the Holding company) and while there is material uncertainty with regard to the stake sale, the management believes that use of the going concern assumption for preparation of the financial statements is appropriate, considering its solvency over next one year and possibility of accrual of management fees from the lenders.
+As stated therein, the company's plan for new business have been kept on hold pending completion of stake sale by the Ultimate Holding Company in IL&FS Investment Managers Limited (the Holding company) and while there is material uncertainty with regard to the stake sale, the management believes that use of the going concern assumption for preparation of the stake sale, the management believes that use of the going concern assumption for preparation of the financial statements is appropriate, considering its solvency over next one year.
 Our opinion is not modified in respect of this matter.